Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

-when writing a new Builtin Function, just remember that unless there is an ``evaluate()`` method, there is a method name in a Mathics function class that begins with ``apply``, and its docstring is used to figure out whether the leaves of the list are applicable to that function.
+when writing a new Builtin Function, just remember that unless there is an ``evaluate()`` method, there is a method name in a Mathics function class that begins with ``apply``, and its docstring is used to figure out whether the elements of the list are applicable to that function.

 Here is an example for the `Environment